 If you are experiencing tooth pain, there is a good chance that you may need to have a tooth extraction.
-While this can be a daunting prospect, our dental professionals at Charming Smiles are here to help make the process as smooth and stress-free as possible.
+While this can be a daunting prospect, our dental professionals at Moore Dental are here to help make the process as smooth and stress-free as possible.
 We'll work with you every step of the way to ensure that your experience is positive and that you walk away with a beautiful smile.

 What Is Tooth Extraction?